jvasilakes-umn/umls_supp/README.md

  3. Combined: The union of the above two term lists.

-Performance was measured on 398 PubMed abstracts annotated for mentions of dietary supplement ingredients.
+The NER predictions were evaluated on 398 PubMed abstracts annotated for mentions of dietary supplement ingredients.
 We report precision, recall, and F1 score.
 These metrics can be found in the `ner/results/` directory.

 ```